ariceeee/devpost-orientation-hackathon/writeup.md

 # :woman_student: What we learned
+We learned that we need to be careful using GitHub and to follow best practices.
+We've become more aware of what branch we're working on, and are getting better at remembering to use branches when working on new features.
+We also learned about Jinja templates (the HTML files become Jinja templates when using Flask), as well as basic Python syntax and how to set up a development environment using Flask.

 # :boom: Shout outs
 We'd like to thank Mahzad, who helped us to get set up with Flask, Python, IDE, venv, etc.